luishsilva09/projeto19-DrivenPass/README.md

 # Description

+  DrivenPass will make easier to manage your passwords and going to give you more security and agility.

 # Features
 - Signup and signin
+- Create, find and delete a credential
+- Create, find and delete a note
-- Create, find and delete credentials
+- Create, find and delete a cart
-- Create, find and delete notes
+- Create, find and delete wi-fi

 ##  API  Reference
 ### Signup